The Domino Principle (1977)

 “The Dominoes start to fall.
 Just who is the target?”
 Don’t you just love those tag lines on the original trailers?

 It’s a rather dreary film attempting to give us some sort of mysterious political intrigue as to who’s behind the world’s assassinations without really giving us any detail on just who the mark is.
 Hackman comes off as mean, Wallach bored, Rooney playing it tough, Bergen in need of a new hair style, Arnold slippery and Widmark coming off best with a role that fits him.
 While Hackman is trying to find a way out with wife Bergen, it’s ironic to note that just a few years earlier he was trying to kill her in the western The Hunting Party.
 In that star studded oater, she again played his wife who prefers the wild ways of outlaw Oliver Reed to her husband and rancher Hackman.
 She’d also appear opposite Gene in Bite the Bullet, a Richard Brooks film I’d easily recommend.

 Special mention here that this was the final film of long time character actor Jay Novello.
 An actor of countless credits and easily identifiable.
 He retired following this film and passed on in 1982.

 This one can be easily dismissed but for fans of the cast, you’ll have to add it to your watch list I suppose.
 Then again if you’d rather save yourself 97 minutes, you could watch the three minute trailer and see the key plot points exposing the majority of the surprises that Kramer’s film has in store for you.
 You could easily fill in the blanks with a little bit of guessing.

-The Domino Principle has been released on blu ray as a double feature with another 70’s flick I’m looking forward to featuring here soon, The Cassandra Crossing.
+The Domino Principle has been released on blu ray as a double feature with another 70’s flick I love to revisit on occasion, The Cassandra Crossing.